TBkenyandatascientist/Microsoft-Studio-EDA-Analysis/README.md

 Numpy

 Seaborn

+## How to Run the Project
+In order to run this project, one can either use:
+An installed jupyter notebook.
+The online Google Colaboration.
+VS Code.
+A jupyter notebook created as a learning environment run locally.
+Before running the code cells make sure the right python libraries have been installed.

 ## Lessons Learned

 #Factors such as ratings and the average time of movies do not affect profitability of movies.